chickencuber/PicVim/README.md

 - Rotate the image with configurable keybindings.
 - Pan the image using arrow keys or specific keybindings.
 - Automatically scale and adjust images for optimal viewing.
-- For now it only supports Kitty Graphics Protocol, but will soon support ueberzugpp too.

 ## ⚙️  Installation